 The routing functions built into a gateway allow it to intelligently adapt calls from one medium to another.
 For example, they can add or remove digits in the dial string when passing a call.
 They can also recognize various patterns and route them across different interfaces.

 Gateways can be used to convert VoIP calls from one code to another, a process known as transcoding.
 This can be useful when bridging multiple VoIP solutions together.
 VoIP calls over the Internet do require a solid Internet connection.
 Run a VoIP network test as a simple diagnostic tool to identify the jitter, bandwidth, and latency on the Internet connection.

 Gateways can extend the life of legacy equipment by “VoIP enabling” it.
 This can include replacing traditional trunk lines with SIP trunks or routing some subset of traffic over VoIP to a remote PBX or gateway — a process known as toll bypass.

 Gateways enable flexibility.
 Rather than moving from a traditional PBX to an IP PBX in one step, a company can stage the migration using the gateway as a bridge between the two systems.

 Asterisk As A Gateway

 Asterisk can be used to build a gateway using a standard computer and one or more telephony interface cards.
-Alternately, Digium offers a line of turnkey gateways built using Asterisk.
+Alternately, Sangoma offers a line of VoIP gateways.
 In either case, the end product is significantly more flexible and significantly less expensive than legacy gateway products.
-Asterisk's modular, multi-protocol architecture is particularly well suited to building gateways.
+Asterisk’s modular, multi-protocol architecture is particularly well suited to building gateways.